 A good photographer knows he needs to position himself farther away and then zoom in if needed.
 Indeed, this amplifies the shaking effect, but keeping the camera still using a tripod does the job.

 This camera distortion is especially noticeable in selfies.
 When you hold your phone close to your face, it’s akin to looking in a funhouse mirror—everything is out of proportion.
 In contrast, your mirror at home provides a much more consistent (and flattering) image, since it reflects light off you in straight lines, unlike a camera lens.

-Then there’s another factor – unless your face is perfectly symmetrical, people see it differently than you do in a mirror.
-This is because mirror images are reversed, as opposed to what photos capture and what others see directly.
-Watch these two photos of Abe Lincoln below to get an idea of what this means:
+Then there’s another factor – unless your face is perfectly symmetrical, people will see it differently than you do in a mirror.
+This is because mirror images are reversed, as opposed to what photos capture and what others see.
+See these two photos of Abe Lincoln below to get an idea of what this means:

-Also, when looking yourself in the mirror, you have the advantage of always correcting the angle in real-time.
+Also, when looking at yourself in the mirror, you have the advantage of always correcting the angle in real-time.
 Unconsciously, you’ll always look at yourself from a good angle.
 In contrast, photos always seem to catch you at a bad angle.
-Everybody, no matter how ugly they are, has a good (or at least, better) side.
+Everybody, no matter how unflattering they might look, has a good (or at least, better) side.